-The risk of cyberattack on financial services firms cannot be overstated.
+The risk of cyberattacks on financial services firms cannot be overstated.
 Cyberattacks cost financial services firms more to address than firms in any other industry at $18 million per firm (vs. $12 million for firms across industries).
 Financial services firms also fall victim to cybersecurity attacks 300 times more frequently than businesses in other industries.
 In other words, while the typical American business is attacked 4 million times per year, the typical American financial services firm is attacked a staggering 1 billion times per year, which equates to nearly 2,000 attacks per minute or over 30 attacks per second.
 The rate of breaches, or theft of sensitive data, in the financial services industry has tripled over the past five years.

 Among financial services firms, banks lost $16.8 billion to cybercriminals in 2017.
 Attacks on SWIFT—the leading global network for money and security transfers—alone cost $1.8 billion year-to-date.
 Costs of cybercrime also include regulatory fines, litigation, additional cybersecurity following the breach, the need to respond to negative media coverage, identity theft protection and credit monitoring services to customers affected by breach and lost business due to reputational damage.
 According to Ponemon Institute’s consumer sentiment study, data breaches are in the top three of incidents that affect reputation, along with poor customer service and environmental incidents.